MstrZhang/mstrzhang.github.io/README.md

     - Possibly look into using Typed.js library
 - Replace favicon
     - Probably do the same thing but use a "K" or "Z" instead of an "S"
-- Replace some undesired pictures
 - Edit photos in Lightroom
-    - Finalize filenames
 - Add to GitHub
 - Buy a domain